 Recognition Process for New Clubs and Organizations

-- All organizations must attend a “nuts and bolts” training the first Friday of the semester.
+- All organizations must attend a “nuts and bolts” training at the beginning of the Fall semester.

-- All continuing organizations will then log on to the new student organization website, gustavus.edu/studentorgs and simply update membership rosters.
+- All CONTINUING organizations will then log on to the new student organization website, gustavus.edu/studentorgs and make the necessary updates to their organization information.

 College Recognition Committee

 All NEW requests by student groups to become recognized student clubs, club sports or organizations will be reviewed by the Gustavus Adolphus College Recognition Committee.
 The Recognition Committee consists of: